NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 In order to consume the `related` property, the .NET SDK will need to make change in the following part:

-[dotnet/sdk/10947](https://github.com/dotnet/sdk/issues/10947) The build tasks for .NET Core SDK  [code](https://github.com/dotnet/sdk/blob/master/src/Tasks/Microsoft.NET.Build.Tasks/ResolvePackageAssets.cs)
+[dotnet/sdk#10947](https://github.com/dotnet/sdk/issues/10947) The build task in the .NET SDK  [ResolvePackageAssets task](https://github.com/dotnet/sdk/blob/80e801ed0ef8027b7894ebd4a8af4fc9afc21ac8/src/Tasks/Microsoft.NET.Build.Tasks/ResolvePackageAssets.cs).

-## Open Questions
+## Considerations

 ### 1. When there is no other extensions, shall NuGet provide empty string `"related": ""`, or just skip adding `"related": ""` in assets file?
 NuGet tends to not adding `"related": ""` if it's there is no other extension.
 The assets file can get very large.
 So a general rule is to not write more than absolutely necessary.